Principles

 Core principles

-These are the ideas that keep the framework from collapsing into generic matrix management or vague language about agility.
+These are the design constraints that keep the framework from collapsing into generic matrix management, transparency theater, or vague language about agility.
 They are principles, not slogans.

 Separate contribution from title